MDAnalysis/SPIDAL-MDAnalysis-Midas-tutorial/docs/sphinx/background.rst

 :func:`MDAnalysis.analysis.psa.discrete_frechet`.
-Another good choice is the `Hausdorff distance`_ (:func:`MDAnalysis.analysis.psa.hausdorff`), and it is straightforward to alter the example code from this tutorial to explore the user of a different distance function.
+Another good choice is the `Hausdorff distance`_ (:func:`MDAnalysis.analysis.psa.hausdorff`), and it is straightforward to alter the example code in this tutorial (namely, :doc:`code/mdanalysis_psa_partial`) to explore the use of a different distance function.

 .. _MDAnalysis: http://mdanalysis.org